KKLR-FM

-KKLR-FM (94.5 FM, "Clear 94") is a radio station licensed to serve Poplar Bluff, Missouri.
+KKLR-FM (94.5 MHz, "Clear 94.5") is a radio station licensed to serve Poplar Bluff, Missouri.
 The station is owned by Max Media.
 It airs a country music format.
 KKLR serves Poplar Bluff, southeast Missouri and extreme northeast Arkansas.
 KKLR's signal can be heard from West Plains, Missouri to Union City, Tennessee and from Farmington, Missouri to Osceola, Arkansas.

 The station was assigned the KKLR call letters by the Federal Communications Commission on August 31, 1989.